Return to Aconite Poisoning

 Jerome, Epistles (LII.15)

 Claudius was accompanied on the British campaign of AD 43 by Scribonius Largus, a physician and pharmacologist, probably at the instigation of Caius Julius Callistus, an influential freedman who was the secretary in charge of petitions.
-He also commended his Latin medical writings to the emperor and, in appreciation for this patronage, Largus addressed and dedicated to him the Compositiones, a collection of drug compounds or recipes, written, as is related in the Preface, when he was abroad, with only a few books at his disposal.
+He also commended his Latin medical writings to the emperor and, in appreciation for this patronage, Scribonius addressed and dedicated to him the Compositiones, a collection of drug compounds or recipes, written, as is related in the Preface, when he was abroad, with only a few books at his disposal.

-Nothing is known of Largus beyond what can be inferred from the Compositiones.
+Nothing is known of Scribonius beyond what can be inferred from the Compositiones.
 He may have been born in Sicily at the beginning of the first century and wrote in both Greek and Latin, given that he refers to his work in Latin being presented to the emperor and that Galen, a century and a half later, quotes prescriptions in Greek that are not in the surviving Latin text.
-Although Largus did treat members of the imperial household, he probably was not Claudius' personal physician.
+Although Scribonius did treat members of the imperial household, he probably was not Claudius' personal physician.
 That role was held by Xenophon, who also had gone on the British expedition and later, as Tacitus relates in the Annals (XII), was induced by Agrippina (Claudius' fourth wife) to murder the emperor by means of a poisoned feather.

 Most prescriptions in the Compositiones, if not all, seem to have been culled from teachers and connections at court.
 There is an antidote against poison favored by Augustus, a drug against colic prepared for Tiberius, an ointment used by Claudius' mother (Antonia) and grandmother (Livia), as well as dentifrices used by Augustus' sister (Octavia), Livia, and Messalina, Claudius' third wife.
-It is the mention of Messalina (LX), in fact, that allows the book to be dated sometime after Callistus succeeded to his post in late AD 47 and before the execution of Messalina for adultery late the next year.
+It is the mention of Messalina (LX), in fact, that allows the book to be dated some time after Callistus succeeded to his post in late AD 47 and before the execution of Messalina for adultery late the next year.

-Two hundred and seventy-one compounds are described, arranged from head to toe, according to the site of the disease; antidotes against poisons, bites, and stings; plasters, dressings, and salves; as well as references to aconite (CLXXXVIII) and to an early form of electroanalgesia, in which the shock of the torpedo ray was used to manage both headache (XI) and gout (CLXII), the latter when a freedman of Tiberius, standing on the shore, allowed the repeated shocks of a ray placed beneath his feet to numb the pain.
+Two hundred and seventy-one compounds are described, arranged from head to toe, according to the site of the disease; antidotes against poisons, bites, and stings; plasters, dressings, and salves; as well as references to aconite (CLXXXVIII) and to an early form of electroanalgesia, in which the shock of the torpedo ray was used to manage both headache (XI) and gout (CLXII)the latter when a freedman of Tiberius, standing on the shore, allowed the repeated shocks of a ray placed beneath his feet to numb the pain.

 Here, professio mean a public declaration by which the doctor imposes upon himself the duties and obligations of the profession and commitment to it.
-In the Preface, Largus expounds on what it means to be a physician, whose heart should be "full of mercy (misericordia) and humanity" (humanitas).
-There is a solemn obligation (sacramentum) to heal and show compassion for the patient; indeed, this beneficence is specific to the role of the physician and supercedes even civic duty.
-The doctor, for example, should know about poisons, if only to recognize and combat them, but never compound or use them, even on an enemy in war.
+In the Preface, Scribonius expounds on what it means to be a physician, whose heart should be "full of mercy (misericordia) and humanity" (humanitas).
+There is a solemn obligation (sacramentum) to heal and show compassion for the patient; indeed, this beneficence is specific to the role of the physician and supersedes even civic duty.
+The doctor, for example, should know about poisons, if only to recognize and combat them, but never to compound or use them, even on an enemy in war.
 Drugs are like "divine hands" and their effect like "divine intervention."
 To deny the efficacy of drugs because of ignorance is negligent; even worse, is not to use them when they are known to work.

-The doctor's duty is to heal, not to harm and, in this admonition, Largus provides the earliest reference to the Hippocratic Oath, when he appeals to the provision that forbids a woman being given an abortive pessary.
+The doctor's duty is to heal, not to harm and, in this admonition, Scribonius provides the earliest reference to the Hippocratic Oath, when he appeals to the provision that forbids a woman being given an abortive pessary.
 It is Hippocrates, "the founder of our profession" who "handed on to our discipline an oath by which it is sworn that no physician will either give or demonstrate to pregnant women any drug aborting a conceived child."
 Then "how much more abominable will those men judge it to do harm to a fully formed human being who consider it wicked to injure the uncertain hope of an unborn child" (trans.
 Hamilton).

 "For one party banishes abortives, citing the testimony of Hippocrates who says: 'I will give to no one an abortive'; moreover, because it is the specific task of medicine to guard and preserve what has been engendered by nature.
 The other party prescribes abortions, but with discrimination, that is, they do not prescribe them when a person wishes to destroy the embryo because of adultery or out of consideration for youthful beauty; but only to prevent subsequent danger in parturition if the uterus is small and not capable of accommodating the complete development" (I.19.60).